Crhernandez03/home-soc-lab/README.md

 - [x] Fix Wazuh Active Response (automatic attacker IP blocking) — fixed and verified: manager config was missing the active-response block, and a file-ownership mismatch was silently breaking wazuh-db
-- [ ] Add a Wazuh agent on the Kali attacker VM
+- [x] Add a Wazuh agent on the Kali attacker VM — installed, registered against the manager, confirmed active in the dashboard (100% agent coverage)
 - [ ] Explore the MITRE ATT&CK dashboard module further
 - [ ] Stand up a Metasploitable target VM
 - [ ] Run additional attack scenarios: privilege escalation, lateral